 Group 4: Darwin Hybrid

-These mid-season giants are a 20thcentury innovation created by a brilliant breeder (Dirk Lefeber) who crossed 19thcentury Darwins with Tulipa Fosteriana.
+These mid-season giants are a 20th century innovation created by the brilliant breeder Dirk Lefeber, who crossed 19th century Darwins with Tulipa Fosteriana.
 Known for their giant, pyramid-shaped buds and their height.
 Darwin Hybrids are best massed in beds or as long-lasting cut flowers, and tend to be warm colors like yellow, pink and red.
 Certain varieties will perennialize if their foliage is allowed to die back naturally.
 Some of the hybrid tulips that belong to this group include the “Beauty of Spring,” “Best Red,” “Marit,” “Pink Impression,” “Daydream” and “Best Yellow” (pictured).

 Group 5: Single Late